Ring in the New Year with THE BEST Pork and Sauerkraut recipe! Juicy and packed with so much flavor! Mom’s recipe perfected!

 The trick to getting a super moist and juicy pork roast is searing it first.
 Searing meat caramelizes the sugars and browns the proteins present in meat, resulting in more appealing color and flavor.
 It lends to a deep flavor that just can’t be created with no amount of seasonings.
 Searing over high heat caramelizes the surface of the meat, which enhances the savory ‘meat’ flavor and fills the finished dish with complex layers of nutty caramel and coffee-like bitterness.
 In technical terms, this is called a Maillard reaction and it’s a flavor profile we omnivores happen to find quite delicious.
 Without searing, meat dishes can taste flat and boring.

 - The pan should be very hot and the goal is to keep the meat raw with just a browned surface.
 “A quick searing”.
 If you leave the meat in the pan too long or sear too much meat at a time, it will start to steam and you lose the benefits of searing.
 You’re trying to achieve what’s called the “Maillard Reaction”.
 Per Wikipedia, “high temperature, intermediate moisture levels, and alkaline conditions all promote the Maillard reaction.
 In cooking, low moisture levels are necessary mainly because water boils into steam at 212 °F (Crock Pot), whereas the Maillard reaction happens noticeably around 310 °F (Very hot skillet): significant browning of food does not occur until all “surface” water is vaporized.”

 Admit it, this looks so scrumptious.
 Like you can tell just by looking at the pictures that it’s juicy, succulent and tender.
 And unless you can’t eat pork for whatever reason, you’re gonna want this… over and over and over!
 Trust me.
 THIS is the pork that converted Mr. “I don’t like pork very much” to Mr. “Honey can you make that pork roast again?”

-Now this dish you can make in the crock pot on low for about 8-9 hours however I love it roasted in the oven.
+The absolute BEST way is slow roasting it in the oven.
 When I make it for a crowd I’ll still pan sear it but will just throw everything in the crock and set it on low while I go about my business.
 It’s still just as amazing but I don’t know, there’s just something more sensual about the dish when you pull it out of the oven and you see it all tender and juicy.

 Meat proteins are heated during cooking, they coagulate and squeeze out some of the moisture inside their coiled structures and in the spaces between the individual molecules.
 This drives moisture toward the surface and the center of the meat.
 As meat proteins cook, they begin to shrink.
 Up to 120°F, the proteins shrink in diameter only and there is little moisture loss, but above 120°F the proteins also begin to shrink in length, which really puts the squeeze on moisture.
 By 170°F, most of the moisture will be squeezed out of a lean piece of meat.
-As meat rests, this process is partially reversed.
+As the meat rests, this process is partially reversed.
 The moisture that is driven toward the center of the meat is redistributed as the protein molecules relax and are able to reabsorb some moisture.
 As a result, less juice runs out of the meat when you cut into it per the author of Cook Wise.

 If you want the Best Ever Pork Roast with Sauerkraut or what we call New Year’s Eve Pork and Sauerkraut, make this.
 It’s EPIC!
 Mama would be proud of me with this.

-- 4 pound pork roast – boneless and at room temperature (this is important!) – this should take about 20-30 minutes from being in the fridge
+- 4 pound pork loin roast – boneless and at room temperature (this is important!) – this should take about 20-30 minutes from being in the fridge

 - 2 pounds sauerkraut (I do not rinse mine)